 Item 5.
 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities.

 Market Information

 Our common stock currently trades on The NASDAQ Global Select Market under the symbol "AZPN."
-The closing price of our common stock on June 30, 2018 was \$92.74.
-The following table sets forth, for the periods indicated, the high and low sales prices per share of our common stock as reported by The NASDAQ Global Select Market:
+The closing price of our common stock on June 30, 2019 was \$124.28.